FCC/lpfm/README.md

 lpfm
 ====

-creating the low power FM map
+creating the map of low power FM opportunities.
+Low Power FM opportunities exist in places where FM channel locations are not excluded.
+Channel exclusions happen in places where channels are protected by rules mostly to protect interference.

 What Problem this Solves
 ------------------------